QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 I have outlined how the formative, traditional data session can be enhanced by using simple technologies such as the ‘silent data session’, by developing software tools to present and collaborate (remotely) on new types of video data using immersive virtual reality technologies, and with version control to enable tighter control over, but also the freedom to collaborate on, revising a common document such as a transcript used in a data session.
 As a result, there are a number of important enhancements of the data session genre and its practices that supplement the sharing and embodying of perspectives, support technologies of perception [@fraser2005] and inculcate a common archive of traceable documentation:

-- Improved personal experience of each analyst regarding access to and control over audiovisual playback.
+- Improved personal experience of each analyst regarding access to and control over audio-visual playback.

 - Friendlier and more tangible interfaces for presenting new forms of video data.